 where

-For typical hyperbolically symmetric cases, $t$ is the space-like parameter and $r$ is the time-like parameter.
+For typical hyperbolically symmetric cases, $t$ is the space-like parameter and $r$ denotes the time-like parameter.
 By comparing to the double-null metric, we obtain

-Thus, one can choose $r_{,u}>0$ and $r_{,v}>0$.
+Hence, one can choose $r_{,u}>0$ and $r_{,v}>0$.
 The Misner-Sharp mass function in the double-null coordinate is

-Note that usual black hole type solutions in Minkowski vacuum will happen for $m < 0$ limit, and hence, in this paper, we are interested in $m \leq 0$.
+Note that usual black hole type solutions in Minkowski vacuum will occur for $m < 0$ limit; hence, in this study, we are interested in $m \leq 0$.

 Finally, boundary conditions along initial $u=0$ and $v=0$ surfaces are assigned as follows. \begin{description} \item[$v=0$ surface:] We first choose $S(u,0)$.
 Then, we know $W(u,0)=S_{,u}(u,0)$.
 From this, $h(u,0)$ is given from Equation~(\ref{eq:E1}), since $f_{,u}=0$ along the in-going null surface.
 Then, using $h(u,0)$, we obtain $\alpha(u,0)$.
-In addition to them, we further obtain $d$ from Equation~(\ref{eq:E4}), $g$ from Equation~(\ref{eq:E3}), and $Z$ from Equation~(\ref{eq:S}). \item[$u=0$ surface:] We first choose $S(0,v)$.
-Then, we obtain $d(0,v)$ from Equation~(\ref{eq:E2}), since $g_{,v}(0,v)=0$.
+In addition to them, we further obtain $d$ from Equation~(\ref{eq:E4}), $g$ from Equation~(\ref{eq:E3}), and $Z$ from Equation~(\ref{eq:S}). \item[$u=0$ surface:] we first adopt $S(0,v)$.
+Then, we obtain $d(0,v)$ from Equation~(\ref{eq:E2}),as $g_{,v}(0,v)=0$.
 By integrating $d$ along $v$, we have $\alpha(0,v)$.
-In addition to them, we further obtain $h$ from Equation~(\ref{eq:E4}), $f$ from Equation~(\ref{eq:E3}), and $W$ from Equation~(\ref{eq:S}). \end{description} We used the $2$nd order Runge-Kutta method.
+In addition, we further obtain $h$ from Equation~(\ref{eq:E4}), $f$ from Equation~(\ref{eq:E3}), and $W$ from Equation~(\ref{eq:S}). \end{description} We used the $2$nd-order Runge-Kutta method.
 The consistency and the convergence checks were analyzed in Ref.~\cite{Hwang:2012pj}.